chaiabillan/chaia-billan-capstone-client/README.md

         - travelling alone is already hard
         - let alone with the worries of this
     - driven by my own desire to enable myself to travel with less anxiety and fear
+    - gallery of photos of food I was able to safely enjoy while traveling

 Community page
     - this is where people can post advice, experiences, and questions